mvc5/mvc5.github.io/overview/environment-aware.md

 );
 ```

-For example, the development configuration file <code>config/dev/config.php</code> includes the main production file <code>config/config.php</code> and overrides the name of the database to use in development.
+For example, the development config file <code>config/dev/config.php</code> can include the main production config file <code>config/config.php</code> and override the name of the database to use in the development environment.